AmethystBird/COMP3016-Lab-Tasks/Lab2/README.md

 	}
 }
 ```

+#### Task 3
+The code located in [Task 3](/Lab2/Tasks/Task3/) is broken.
+The reasons for the code not functioning correctly are not related to the contents of the functions, but rather due to incorrect implementation of object-orientation.
+This is for multiple reasons, one of which being due to incorrect acess specification of class members.
+Your task is to fix these errors so that the code compiles.

 #### Getters & Setters
 While not the case with member functions, it is best practice to keep all member variables private to a class to restrict all direct access from outside.
 However, the reason that this is done is not because access to these variables should never be given, but due to the use of getters & setters to utilise indirect access instead.
 In doing so, one can better restrict in what capacity member variables can be accessed.